How IT teams can improve performance management processes using Microsoft Teams

 Real-time performance management

-With the right tools, performance can be managed in near real-time.
-That means goals (or OKRs) can be tracked and adapted as required.
+Manage employee performance in near real-time.
+Track goals (or OKRs) as required.
 Feedback becomes more timely and useful.
 Recency bias is eradicated.
 And feedback cycles become a more collaborative, two-way process.

 Objective performance management

 Improving the frequency of performance processes means that each 1:1 meeting, check-in, and conversation is far more likely to be based on real events.
-And you build a more accurate evidence base.
-Because of this, there's going to be more transparency between feedback received and real actions that were or will be taken.
+As a result, we get a more accurate evidence base.
+Because of this, transparency between feedback received and actions is clear.
+And you can do all this using the Weekly10 performance management app for Microsoft Teams, Outlook and 365.

 People-focussed performance management

-A continuous approach to performance management becomes almost organically more people-focussed.
-The ongoing nature of it means employees are empowered to own their development and focus on that frequently.
+A continuous approach to performance management becomes organically more people-focussed.
+That's because employees feel empowered to control their development and focus on frequently.
 It helps move us away from the norm of sending employees on training courses for development when most people naturally develop when given plenty of scope to reflect and amend their own behaviours.

 The secret to any process change is reducing as much friction to adoption as possible.
 And this is where IT’s unrivalled knowledge of technology rollouts is vital to success.

 IT will already know that end-users are keen to avoid new software where possible.
-In most workplaces, the tech stack is already overloaded.
-Adding new solutions on top means more learning, more passwords, and more time taken away from simply getting the job done.
+Most workplaces already have an overloaded tech stack.
+Adding new software, rather than an app, means more learning, more passwords, and more time taken away from doing.